Tal58/API_WORKSHOP/Weather_Condition_App/README.md

 ## Learning Outcomes

-At the end of the this project;
+At the end of the this project, students will be able to;

-- improve <b>HTML/CSS/JavaScript/DOM and API skills </b>
+- improve my <b>HTML/CSS/JavaScript/DOM and API skills </b>

 - analyze a problem, create a weather condition app populated with a real weather api.